-However, unlike the report from Italy on the fourth instalment, the reports on the fifth and the current sixth instalment do not contain any information on these court proceedings.
+However, the report on the seventh instalment does not contain any information on these court proceedings

-Nevertheless, some additional information received by the Italian authorities in response to a Commission request shows that the Italian administration has been successful in cases corresponding to roughly €13 million.
-The actual collection of these amounts corresponds to €6.8 million.
-The information received in May 2010 also reveals that around €580 million is still being contested in front of the Italian courts.
-In April 2009, Italy adopted a law providing for a system of reimbursing levies due with an interest rate equal to a reference rate for the Union increased by several percentage points.
-In July 2010, the carrying forward of payments due by virtue of this law was adopted.
-It was envisaged to grant this carry-forward in the context of a 'de minimis' regime.
+Nevertheless, some additional information received in April 2010 by the Italian authorities in response to a Commission request shows that the Italian administration has been successful in cases corresponding to roughly \in 13 million.
+The actual collection of these amounts corresponds to \in 6.8 million, and around \in 580 million is still being contested in front of the Italian courts.
+Regrettably, the Italian authorities failed to provide in their communication of 02 February 2011 updated figures on these court proceedings.
+As regards to the system introduced in 2009 of reimbursing levies due with an interest rate equal to a reference rate for the Union increased by several percentage points, 332 debtors have opted for it (for a total of \notin 90.5 million), while 1774 debtors have not opted for it (for a total of \notin 535 million).

 The Commission strongly regrets the slow progress in collection of the part of the levy which was not entered into the instalment payment facility and the level of information provided by the Italian authorities, which is not sufficient.
-The slow progress relates both to the length of court proceedings and, in turn, the length of the recovery of the sums where litigation has terminated (the Italian report on the sixth instalment contains no information on recovery, but previous information submitted in response to a Commission request demonstrates that only some $\in 6.8$ million had been collected up till 2010 after successful court proceedings).
-Moreover, the figures representing the collection of levy which had never in fact been contested, and therefore immediately recoverable, reflect a deficiency in the actual collection process (about $\in 18$ million out of $\in 66$ million levy never contested has still not been collected).
+The slow progress relates both to the length of court proceedings and, in turn, the length of the recovery of the sums where litigation has terminated (the Italian report on the seventh instalment contains no information on recovery, but previous information submitted in response to a Commission request demonstrates that only some $\in 6.8$ million had been collected up till 2010 after successful court proceedings).
+Moreover, the figures representing the collection of levy which had never in fact been contested, and therefore immediately recoverable, reflect a deficiency in the actual collection process (about $\notin 18$ million out of $\notin 66$ million levy never contested has up till 2010 not been collected).

 The Commission has been continuing to closely follow the recovery process in Italy, particularly the recovery of levy not covered by the instalment facility scheme.
-The Commission services have on several occasions brought their observations (including negative remarks) to the attention of the Italian authorities and requested detailed information on different aspects concerning the recovery of milk levy.
+The Commission services have on several occasions brought their observations (including negative remarks) to the attention of the Italian authorities and requested detailed information on different aspects concerning the recovery of milk levy and the behaviour of the Italian authorities in front of the Italian courts.